thq4n/component_creator/doc/API.md

 #### _updateDsAppThemeExtensions(String className)

-Updates the app theme file to include the new component's theme extension with proper formatting.
+Updates the app theme file to include the new component's theme extension with proper formatting and consistent naming.

 **Parameters:**
 - `className` - The PascalCase class name (e.g., "DSButton")